 We started by booking two flight tickets Barcelona – Copenhagen with Norwegian from 50 € each way and free WiFi on board.
 Great prices bearing in mind June – August is high season for traveling to/from Scandinavia.

-Our current plans are entering Sweden, rent a car in Malmö and drive through south and central Sweden visiting milestones in Scania, Småland, Blekinge, Stockholm county, Dalarna and head back through the West Coast and Halland.
+Our current plans are entering Sweden in Malmö where we have rented a car in a sponsored collaboration with Hertz and drive through south and central Sweden visiting milestones in Scania, Småland, Blekinge, Stockholm county, Dalarna and head back towards Västra Götaland and to the West Coast and Halland.
 Our flight back, a month later, departs from Copenhagen.
 This is a good city to fly to as there are a lot of flights every day, and it is cheaper and shorter than flying to Stockholm.
 It provides also great access to southern Sweden.

 There are some places in this trip that are not totally new to me as I have been there in other occasions but except Gothenburg and Stockholm the rest are completely new for my wife.
 So I can’t wait for her to discover the most beautiful places in Sweden.